-\emph{Density} and \emph{Coverage} \cite{naeem2020reliable} aim to alleviate this issue.
-Instead of making a binary decision on whether a synthetic sample lies within the approximated real manifold, \emph{Density} counts the number of real balls a synthetic sample falls into, normalized by $k$.
-The rationale is that outliers with large balls only contribute $\frac{1}{k}$ to the fidelity of a given synthetic sample, thus having a lesser contribution to the overall score than in \emph{iPrecision}, where the sample fidelity would be 1 \cite{naeem2020reliable}.
-With the definition given below, the \emph{Density} metric represents the average relative density $d^s/d^r$.
-In high-dimensional spaces where measuring density is impractical, \emph{Density} instead examines balls centered around observed data points, providing a relative measure of how many synthetic points fall within these balls normalized by their mass $k$.
-To avoid estimation biases when approximating the synthetic distribution that may contain many bad samples, additional considerations are needed: \emph{Coverage} adopts a distinct perspective \cite{naeem2020reliable}.
-Instead of counting the proportion of real samples within at least one synthetic ball, \emph{Coverage} calculates the proportion of real samples that have at least one synthetic sample within their ball: $\text{Coverage}=\mathbb{P}_{p_r}[\hat{S^r} \cap S^s]$.
-It is the proportion of real samples that are \emph{covered}.
+\emph{Density} and \emph{Coverage}~\citep{naeem2020reliable} aim to alleviate this issue by going beyond a binary in/out decision. \emph{Density} counts, for each synthetic sample, how many real $k$-NN balls it falls within, normalized by $k$.
+Thus, outliers with large balls contribute only $\frac{1}{k}$ to the fidelity of a given synthetic sample, instead of $1$ for \emph{iPrecision}~\citep{naeem2020reliable}.
+As approximating density is impractical in high-dimensional spaces, the \emph{Density} metric instead uses distances through $k$-NN balls.
+It represents the average relative density $d^s/d^r$, providing a relative measure of how many synthetic points fall within real balls, normalized by their mass $k$.
+To avoid estimation bias when approximating the synthetic distribution, which may contain many bad samples, additional considerations are needed. \emph{Coverage} flips the perspective~\citep{naeem2020reliable}: instead of computing the proportion of real samples within at least one synthetic ball, \emph{Coverage} calculates the proportion of real samples that are \emph{covered}, by having at least one synthetic sample within their ball: $\text{Coverage}=\mathbb{P}_{p_r}[\hat{S^r} \cap S^s]$.

-Although \emph{Density} is less affected by outliers in the target distribution, it remains influenced by those \cite{park2023probabilistic}.
-Additionally, \emph{Density} is not bounded by 1 \cite{naeem2020reliable}, making interpretation challenging when empirical estimates exceed this value \cite{cheema2023precision, kim2023topp}.
-Similar to \emph{iPrecision} and \emph{iRecall}, \emph{Coverage} is limited to analysing supports and does not detect density mismatches.
-A few synthetic samples can cover a high-density area of the real distribution by falling within many balls.
-Adding more synthetic samples in the high-density regions does not increase the score \cite{park2023probabilistic}.
+Although \emph{Density} is less affected by outliers in the target distribution, it remains influenced by them~\citep{park2023probabilistic}.
+Additionally, \emph{Density} is not bounded by 1~\citep{naeem2020reliable}, making interpretation challenging when empirical estimates exceed this value~\citep{cheema2023precision, kim2023topp}.
+Similar to \emph{iPrecision} and \emph{iRecall}, \emph{Coverage} is limited to analyzing supports and misses density mismatches: a few synthetic samples can cover high-density regions by lying within many real balls, and adding more synthetic samples there might not increase the score~\citep{park2023probabilistic}.

-\section{Related work}
+\section{Related Work}